Archaeological Aerial Thermography and Near Infrared Photography

 Archaeological Aerial Thermography

-In 1981, an influential paper was published which set the scene for overlooking plant transpiration in favour of the more easily modelled physics appropriate to bare soil.
-More recent papers to read include those by Casana et al. (2017) and Piga et al. (2014).
+In 1981, an influential paper was published which set the scene for overlooking plant transpiration in favour of the more easily modeled physics appropriate to bare soil.
+However, Kay (McManus) Smith carried out a detailed study over vegetation ('Airborne thermal imaging therefore provides a useful complementary prospection tool for archaeological and geological applications for surfaces covered by vegetation' - 2004).
+More recent papers to read include those by Casana et al. (2017) and Piga et al. ('The thermal anomalies present correspondences to the radar time slices obtained from 30 to 50 cm' - 2014).

-Transpiration, by day and night, is a cooling
+Transpiration, by day and less by night, is a

 vegetation and thereby the delineation of archaeological